 Photography is primarily a chemical invention.
 The camera obscura’s optics and form factor were repurposed into a new device.
 The photographic camera took a “drawing aid” and made capturing images from life “drawing-less.”

 Poor camera lucida.
-The promise of direct images from life permanently fixed to paper made all other drawing aids obsolete.
+Photography's promise of images from life permanently fixed to paper made all other drawing aids obsolete.
 Who would draw if they could just snap a pic?
 To add insult to the obsolescence, the camera obscura-inspired design of the photographic camera gives everyone the impression that the obscura—not the lucida—was the superior drawing tool.
 And we who use the lucida know that’s just not true.

 But the lucida plays a much more important role in the development of photography than the simple hole-in-a-box of the obscura.
 One of the great users of the Camera Lucida was Sir John Herschel (1792-1871), who—in addition to being a famous astronomer and chemist—used the drawing device in his youth as he studied botany specimens, scenes of import to the Empire (such as the new observatories he built in South Africa), and landscapes while on holiday.
 His collection of drawings comprise one of the most accomplished camera lucida portfolios known.

 Herschel would encourage his friends to use the camera lucida when on holiday together.
-Close friend William Henry Fox Talbot (1800-1877) tried to draw with his camera lucida while on his honeymoon with his new wife in Switzerland and Italy.
+Close friend William Henry Fox Talbot (1800-1877) tried to draw with his camera lucida while on his honeymoon in Switzerland and Italy.
 He commented in his memoirs how frustrated he was with the process, and that he was not satisfied with the outcome.
 He remarked in 1833: “when the eye was removed from the prism—in which all looked beautiful—I found that the faithless pencil had only left traces on the paper melancholy to behold.”

 Talbot set out to do something about this unfaithful method of rendering.
 With Herschel’s help, he spent the next several years trying to chemically fix images to paper—the process we now call photography.
 He succeeded in 1835, making direct image prints of objects (what we would today call photograms) and lensed images of his surroundings at Lacock Abbey.